 My 2 cents

 I bet there’s a way to avoid all the mishaps while generating an invoice, but I shouldn’t have to figure this out.
-The interface is great, and the templates have a cohesive design, yet I’d prefer reliability above all else.
+The interface is excellent, and the templates have a cohesive design, yet I’d prefer reliability above all else.

-6. Refrens
+8. Refrens

 Refrens is chock-full of customization and promises invoice generation in under two minutes.